gr8username/Hypixel-Online-Telegram-Bot/README.md

 * Bash
 * command-line cURL

-## NOTE: this is meant to be used by the user hosting it, and offers no functionality for usage by other users, or adding users by messaging.
+## NOTE: this is meant to be used by the user hosting it, and offers no functionality for usage by other users, or adding users by messaging. the bot